 - Queen Mary offers Thematic Programmes in English and Drama

 *Students must follow all application and housing deadlines to be eligible.
 On-campus housing is not guaranteed.
 Instructions to apply for housing are sent to students after they accept their place on the program.
-We encourage you to apply as early as possible.
+We encourage you to apply early.
 Students who are not placed in on-campus housing will be provided with range of suitable alternatives.

 How do I get more information about Queen Mary